Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

     cli.trainer.fit(cli.model)

 In this mode, subcommands are **not** added to the parser.
-This can be useful to implement custom logic without having to subclass the CLI, but still using the CLI's instantiation and argument parsing capabilities.
+This can be useful to implement custom logic without having to subclass the CLI, but still, use the CLI's instantiation and argument parsing capabilities.

 Trainer Callbacks and arguments with class type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A very important argument of the :class:`~pytorch_lightning.trainer.trainer.Trainer` class is the ``callbacks``.
-In contrast to simpler arguments which take numbers or strings, ``callbacks`` expects a list of instances of subclasses of :class:`~pytorch_lightning.callbacks.Callback`.
-To specify this kind of argument in a config file, each callback must be given as a dictionary including a ``class_path`` entry with an import path of the class, and optionally an ``init_args`` entry with arguments to use to instantiate.
+In contrast to simpler arguments that take numbers or strings, ``callbacks`` expects a list of instances of subclasses of :class:`~pytorch_lightning.callbacks.Callback`.
+To specify this kind of argument in a config file, each callback must be given as a dictionary, including a ``class_path`` entry with an import path of the class and optionally an ``init_args`` entry with arguments to use to instantiate.
 Therefore, a simple configuration file that defines two callbacks is the
 following: